Chipstead, Surrey

-Chipstead is a predominantly commuter village in north-east Surrey, England, that has been a small ecclesiastical parish since the Domesday Survey of 1086.
+Chipstead is a predominantly commuter village in the Reigate and Banstead district, in north-east Surrey, England, that has been a small ecclesiastical parish since the Domesday Survey of 1086.
 Its rolling landscape meant that Chipstead's development was late and restricted compared to parishes of comparable distance from London.
 Formerly and formally including Hooley and Netherne-on-the-Hill, on census day, 1831 Chipstead had 66 homes.
 Today, excluding those two parts, the village has 1,212 homes spread across the slopes and crests of a northern section of the North Downs.
 Parts of the village are in or adjoin the Surrey Hills AONB.

 Geography

 The land within and to all sides forms curved valleys of downland.
 Beyond Chipstead's boundaries are the villages of Woodmansterne and slightly more distant Coulsdon, Banstead, Hooley and Kingswood.
 Woodmansterne is in two parts, one of which is in Greater London (as is Coulsdon) – the nearest, the Surrey part is the western follow-on to the built-up valley street of Chipstead.
 Housing and parks span the east slopes of a narrow valley known as Chipstead Valley or Chipstead Bottom which is a dry valley.
 This has some subterranean flows common in the chalk hills of the North Downs, a long hill range south of Woking, Croydon and the Thames Estuary.